 To be fair the ride is not all bad.
-Yes if you removed the sets this would be pathetic, but that is not the point and the aim of the ride is the sets and they are fantastic!
-The Sully, Mike, and Randle Characters are all brought to life in fantastic detail, but they are a little static and Wax Work like rather than Disney Animatrinuc standard.
+Yes, if you removed the sets this would be pathetic, but that is not the point, the aim of the ride is the sets and they are fantastic!
+The Sulley, Mike, and Randall Characters are all brought to life in fantastic detail, but they are a little static and Wax Work-like rather than the Disney Animatronic standard.
 They are however wonderfully detailed.

 The Climax scene sees the door vault brought to life in a wonderous fashion as doors fly all around and overhead.
 There are some clever lighting tricks and the final Roz model is brilliant.

 The ride, however, is an overall disappointment.
 We know it’s a kid’s ride and young fans of the show will be delighted by the fantastic life-size re-creations of their favorite monsters.
 We can’t help thinking it could be so much more.
 The Story is old hat and add’s nothing to the film and the ride mechanics are seriously bland, almost none existence.
 The Imagineers have done a great job with the recreations and detail but the feeling, in the end, is “was that it?”

 Still, the queue lines are large as most people love the franchise and the story and it is still great to see a life-size Sulley and Mike up close, doing their thing, but we just can’t help feeling Disney missed several tricks here.
 Young fans of the films are not going to be persuaded to avoid this ride though, so sorry parents, get queueing!